JHGambling/Black-Jack/README.md

-# Roulette
+# Black-Jack
-This is the the Roulette-Game of JHGambling.
+This is the Black Jack game for JHGambling.